 I was disappointed by some and surprised by others.
-I am excited to share what I found and learned with you! …I feel it is also important to note that if you have been to Disney World Orlando or Disneyland California you might be sad to hear that they do not have Dolewhip at Disneyland Paris.
-That’s right folks, you heard me correctly, there is no Dole Whip at Disneyland Paris….so sad.
-The food selection in general is much more limited and basic then what you find at Disney World…but, there are still some gems that I’ll be craving until we make it back there.
+I am excited to share what I found and learned with you! …I feel it is also important to note that if you have been to Disney World Orlando or Disneyland California, you might be sad to hear that they do not have Dole Whip at Disneyland Paris.
+That’s right, folks.
+You heard me correctly.
+There is no Dole Whip at Disneyland Paris….so sad.
+The food selection in general is much more limited and basic than what you find at Disney World…but there are still some gems that I’ll be craving until we make it back there.
 So here are my picks for the 12 Best Snacks at Disneyland Paris.

 1. Chocolate Dipped Mickey Shaped Meringue

-I am so sad, I didn’t pay attention to the name of this french fry stand.
-It is the only one on the park at Disney Studios Park (which is literally right by/practically hooked on to Disneyland Paris) and is easy to find because that park is relatively small.
+I am so sad.
+I didn’t pay attention to the name of this French fry stand.
+It is the only one in the park at Disney Studios Park (which is literally right by/practically hooked on to Disneyland Paris) and is easy to find because that park is relatively small.
 It was sort of between the Tower of Terror and the Lilo and Stitch ride/show.
-Hopefully you will find it without any problems.
-Anywho, I LOVE A GOOD FRENCH FRY and these were delicious.
+Hopefully, you will find it without any problems.
+Anywho, I LOVE A GOOD FRENCH FRY, and these were delicious.
 Such a great easy snack.
-As far as a theme park food goes, I thought roughly five dollars a piece for such a large order was not bad at all.
-A must have for sure!
+As far as theme park food goes, I thought roughly five dollars a piece for such a large order was not bad at all.
+A must-have for sure!